-In this article, I am going to discuss the Top 7 Chart Patterns in Trading That Every Trader Needs to Know.
+In this article, I will discuss the Top 7 Chart Patterns in Trading Every Trader Needs to Know.
 Please read our previous article, where we discussed Supply and Demand Trading.

 What are Chart Patterns?

-Chart patterns are the basis of price action analysis and technical analysis and require a trader to know exactly what they are looking at in chart pattern, as well as what they are looking for in chart pattern.
+Chart patterns are the basis of price action analysis and technical analysis and require a trader to know exactly what they are looking at in chart pattern and what they are looking for in chart pattern.

 - Chart patterns are collective human behavior.
 Human behavior in the market creates some patterns type on the charts.
 Chart pattern trading is really about understanding the psychological human behavior of the market using those patterns.

 - Price patterns form the structure of the market.
 You can’t predict with 100% accuracy where the market will go next but Price patterns.
 Chart Patterns Can help reduce uncertainty and show you the probable next move of the market.

 Types of Chart Patterns in Trading

 The changes in trend usually require a period of transition.
 The problem is that these transition periods do not always signal a trend reversal.
 Sometimes, these transition periods indicate a pause or consolidation in the existing trend, after which the original trend is resumed.

 Chart patterns are divided into three types: continuation patterns, reversal patterns, and bilateral patterns.